Susan B. Anthony Pro-Life America: Early activities and re-organization

-Recent history
+21st-century history

+In April 2003, Representative Marilyn Musgrave (left) received an award from SBA List President Jane Abraham.

 Contributions from supporters grew by 50% from 2007 to 2009.
 As of December 2009, the SBA List had outspent the National Organization for Women in every election cycle since 1996.

-In April 2003, Representative Marilyn Musgrave (left) received an award from SBA List President Jane Abraham.

 Former Congresswoman Marilyn Musgrave joined the SBA List in March 2009 and works as a project director and spokesperson.
 The organization tried to keep abortion coverage out of any health care reform legislation in 2009 and 2010.
 It had targeted Senator Bob Casey to ensure abortion was not covered in the Patient Protection and Affordable Care Act (PPACA), and lobbied for the Stupak-Pitts Amendment to H.R.
 3962.
 The group criticized Senator Ben Nelson for what it called a "fake compromise" on abortion in the PPACA and condemned the Christmas Eve passage of the Senate bill.

 The group had planned to honor Rep. Bart Stupak (D-MI) at its March gala, but after Stupak's deal with President Obama, in which Obama would issue an executive order banning federal funding for abortion under the bill, Stupak was stripped of his "Defender of Life Award" three days before the gala because of the SBA List's doubts, shared by the most prominent anti-abortion groups, about the effectiveness of the Executive Order.
 Stupak had told Dannenfelser, "They [the Democratic leadership] know I won't fold.
 There is no way."
 On the day of the vote, Dannenfelser said she promised Stupak that the SBA List was "going to be involved in your defeat".
 In a statement, Dannenfelser said, "We were planning to honor Congressman Stupak for his efforts to keep abortion-funding out of health care reform.
 We will no longer be doing so...Let me be clear: any representative, including Rep. Stupak, who votes for this health care bill can no longer call themselves 'pro-life.'"
 No one received the award in his place, and Dannenfelser instead used the occasion to condemn Stupak.
 The group dropped its plans to help Stupak fend off a primary challenge from Connie Saltonstall, who decided to challenge Stupak on the basis of his anti-abortion views.
 Stupak later dropped out of the race, announcing his retirement from Congress.